 Whitko Community School uses a Multiple Pathway Model for identifying high ability students, as recommended by the Indiana Department of Education; and based on best practice.
 There is more than one way that students can be identified as high ability in our school district.

-The pathways include a score in the 96%ile or higher on a norm-referenced measure of ability OR a score in the 95%ile or higher on a norm-referenced measure of achievement OR qualitative indicators of high ability for those whose scores on either the norm-referenced measure of achievement or ability just missed the cut score guidelines for identification.
+The pathways include a score in the 90%ile or higher on a norm-referenced measure of ability OR a score in the 90%ile or higher on a norm-referenced measure of achievement OR a score in the 88%ile or higher on a norm-referenced measure of achievement if twice exceptional OR qualitative indicators of high ability for those whose scores on either the norm-referenced measure of achievement or ability just missed the cut score guidelines for identification.

 Assessment Procedure Outline